juan-vg/perdigueros-tweetmanager/frontend/README.md

 ## Contact

-For more information or issues contact us at : zaratech.ptm@gmail.com
+For more information or issues contact us at : zaratech.ptm@gmail.com (Email address no longer available, use Issues section instead)